The Churches of Britain and Ireland

 Milton-under-Wychwood, St. Simon and St. Jude. © Peter Morgan.
 Link.

-Newton Purcell, St. Michael and All Angels.
-Link is to external web-site.
+Newton Purcell, St. Michael and All Angels. © David Regan (2019).
+Link.
+Grade II listed.

 Noke, dedicated to St. Giles.
 SP 544 132. © Steve Bulman.